 The Truth About Discogs Median Value

-I did not look at the Discog’s median valueand accept it as gospel.
-It’s true, Discogs is one of the seven wonders of the internet; however, just going on median value is very deceptive, and here’s why:
+I did not look at the Discog’s median value and accept it as gospel.
+Discogs indeed is one of the seven wonders of the internet; however, just going on median value is very deceptive, and here’s why:

-Most sellers on Discogs are not in the United States.
+Most Discogs sellers are not in the United States.
 Since the site’s algorithm is not very sophisticated, it is easy to game the rankings by inflating shipping costs.
-If you are in the US, try to buy an album for even close to the listed median value listed – 99% of the time you can’t!
+If you are in the US, try to buy an album for even close to the median value listed—99% of the time, you can’t!

 List of Our 14 Most Expensive Punk and Metal Vinyl LPS